-Vets Without Borders has an open Animal Nutritionist position at Meru Dairy Co-operative based in Meru, Kenya.Download Job Overview
+Vets Without Borders has an open Animal Nutritionist volunteer position at Meru Dairy Co-operative based in Meru, Kenya.Download Volunteer Placement PDF

 Partner Organization: Meru Dairy Co-operative Union

 Start Date: June to September 2023 (or upon availability)

 Eligibility: Canadian Citizens and Permanent Residents of Canada only

 Language: English (essential)

 Academic Requirements: University/college degree in Nutrition or Animal Production/Science with specialization related to animal nutrition preferred.

 Fundraising: VWB/VSF encourages each volunteer to raise funds towards the organization’s operations.